krish11123/Exam-Interview/README.md

 6. Intro to SQL: Querying and managing data

+In the intro to SQL: Querying and managing I have fully finished the module.
+I learned to use SQL to store, query, and manipulate data.
+In this I felt like it was linked to business and accounting from the information that was dealt with and interacted with.
+This may be very helpful with the business, accounting type of work.

 7. Advanced JS: Games & Visualizations
 ![](gamesndvis.jpg)
 8. HTML/JS: Making webpages interactive with jQuery